ebondust/Custom-Programing-Language-Compiler/README.md

 Compiler of very basic custom language that uses recursive descent parser and is written in C#.

-FASM.EXE with Include folder needs to be put in the same directory as compiled project, in order to allow compiler to create executable files.
+FASM.EXE with Include folder needs to be put in the same directory as compiled project in order to allow compiler to create executable files.

 **CODE EXAMPLES:**